S-A-T-07/Parallax_Image-Slider/README.md

-# July24-B5---Task-15
-React Website with Parallax and Image Slider Effect.
+Website with Parallax and Image Slider Effect.
+HTML
+CSS
+Js